Trosifol® in Europe’s Tallest Building

 The 462 Meter Tall Lakhta Tower is St. Petersburg’s Newest Landmark.

 Resembling a needle, Europe’s tallest building spirals 462 meters into the sky.
 The ,Star of St. Petersburg‛, as the building is already being called, occupies a 170,000 mÇ footprint on the shores of the Gulf of Finland in the Primorsky District, some 10 km northwest of St. Petersburg’s city center.
 Designed by the RMJM partnership under Tony Kettle’s direction, the project was managed by ZAO Gorprojekt; and the work planned by Samsung Production.

 As a modern business center with many public functions, the building is intended to form the hub of a new downtown and take the strain off the historic city center.
 The high-rise will serve as the new headquarters of Russian gas producer Gazprom, which is also the client, but on completion, there will also be, among other things, a sports facility, a planetarium, a restaurant, and an amphitheater, where aquatic shows will be staged.

-Over 3,000 people are involved in the construction proper, with some 600 Russian and international companies and over 20,000 people from 18 countries involved in the project’s full realization.
-Construction got underway in 2012 and completion is scheduled for the end of 2018.
+Over 3,000 people and in peak times up to 12,000 people were are involved in the construction proper, with some 600 Russian and international companies and over 20,000 people from 18 countries involved in the project’s full realization.
+Construction got underway in 2012.
+In October 2018 the facility was comissioned.

 Anyone who closely followed the 2018 World Cup in Russia had the opportunity to admire the new Lakhta Tower due to its proximity to the St. Petersburg World Cup stadium, with the city’s new landmark being captured by the cameras of the world’s broadcasting stations time and again.